drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_NOTIFY_CHANNELS`

-The channels of the notifications.<br />Can be a combination of comma-separated values: email,newrelic,github,jira
+The channels of the notifications.

+Can be a combination of comma-separated values: email,newrelic,github,jira

 Default value: `email`

-Defined in: `scripts/drevops/notify.sh`
+Defined in: `.env`, `scripts/drevops/notify.sh`

 ### `DREVOPS_NOTIFY_EMAIL_ENVIRONMENT_URL`

+Environment URL to notify about.

 Default value: `UNDEFINED`